turbulenz/turbulenz_engine/docs/source/game_engine_overview.rst

     Intermediate build files and dependency data

-When using *plugin-debug* and *canvas-debug* build modes, only the minimal code generated from *templates* will be embedded into the HTML page.
+When using the *canvas-debug* build mode, only the minimal code generated from *templates* will be embedded into the HTML page.
 Changes in the *scripts* directory will not require rebuilds.
 (*plugin* and *canvas* modes will always require rebuilds of the code